 To accept your changes, click OK to close the Preferences dialog box.
 Remember that some of the changes you've made will only take effect after you restart Photoshop:

 Where to go next...

 And there we have it!
 While knowing how to customize your Preferences is important, so is knowing how to restore them to their defaults.
 The most common cause of sudden performance issues with Photoshop is a corrupted Preferences file.
-In the next lesson in this series, we'll learn how to troubleshoot Photoshop by resetting the Preferences.
+In the next lesson in this chapter, we'll learn how to troubleshoot Photoshop by resetting the Preferences.

 Or check out any of the other lessons in this chapter:

 - 01. How to keep Photoshop CC up to date

 - 02. How to install Adobe Bridge CC